Vengiro/funGPT/README.md

 and evolved into a hands-on learning tool inspired by Andrej Karpathy's educational examples.

-FunGPT is **not** intended to compete with production-grade models — it's designed to be minimal, educational, and run on modest hardware (e.g., a single GPU or even CPU with patience!).
+FunGPT is **not** intended to compete with production-grade models — it's designed to be minimal, educational, and run on modest hardware (e.g., a single GPU).
 The code is full of comments and explanations to help you and ME grasp the concepts behind the architecture and training process.

 ##  Architecture Overview